Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Serre subcategories in terms of supports

 \section{Serre subcategories in terms of supports}

-Throughout this section, we will assume that $\mathcal A$ is an abelian category that is locally noetherian and hence a Grothendieck category.
-Further, we assume that every nonzero object in $\mathcal A$ has an associated point.
-We consider its spectrum $\mathfrak Spec(\mathcal A)$ with the topology $\tau_*=\tau^*$ explained as in Section 2.
+Throughout this section and the rest of this paper, we will assume that $\mathcal A$ is a locally noetherian Grothendieck category.
+Further, we always assume that every nonzero object in $\mathcal A$ has an associated point.
+Accordingly, we consider the spectrum $\mathfrak Spec(\mathcal A)$ with the topology $\tau_*=\tau^*$ explained as in Section 2.

 \begin{lem} The collection of subcategories of $\mathcal A_{fg}$ that are both full and replete forms a set. \end{lem}

 \begin{proof} Let $\mathcal C\subseteq \mathcal A_{fg}$ be a full subcategory.
 Then $\mathcal C$ can be described completely by specifying its objects.
 Additionally, suppose that $\mathcal C$ is replete, i.e., if $X\in \mathcal C$ then $Y\in \mathcal C$ for any object $Y\in \mathcal A_{fg}$ isomorphic to $X$.
 Hence, $\mathcal C$ can be described by specifying the isomorphism classes of objects of $\mathcal A_{fg}$ lying in $\mathcal C$.